TheNeikos/check_showcase/README.md

 check_showcase
 ==============

-This repository is meant to represent the coding style of the waysome project.
+This repository is meant to represent the testing style of the waysome project.
+It is still in the definition phase and thus all input is important.

 How to run
 ----------